heyoeyo/YoU_07_PLY_to_JSON/README.md

 Unlike more conventional texturing, which uses UV coordinates to sample from textures, matcaps use the normal vectors of a model, projected down to 2D relative to the camera view, as the texture sampling coordinates.
 If a texture with spherical lighting is used, then this can give the effect that the model is being rendered with high quality lighting, which changes as the model is rotated.
 Not only do these look pretty, but they made a lot of sense given that adding support for dynamic custom lighting or textures was outside the scope of this project.

-The matcap for this project is actually generated dynamically at runtime, which allows for experimenting with the colors.
+The matcap texture for this project is actually generated dynamically at runtime, which allows for experimenting with the colors.